The Where The Sheep Sleep Guide to Leaving No Trace

 - Smokers: buy or make a portable ashtray (a mint tin, for instance) to collect your cigarette butts and ashes

-- Do not bring: loose glitter and feather boas.
+- Do not bring: anything that can come loose and loose glitter and feather boas.
 Items such are impossible to recover and contaminate fragile ecosystems.
 We repeat: do not bring glitter or feathers.
 Please!

-- Leave space for trash in your car: ensure you leave space for trash and recycling in your vehicle.
-You will be responsible for taking it to the allocated sites or your home
+- Leave space for trash in your car/luggage.
+You will be responsible for taking it to the allocated sites or your home.
+There are NO public wastebins on site

 - If in doubt, ask your LNT lead(s)

-- Do a sweep of your tent area
+- Do a sweep of your tent area, and again after you packed it

 Burning Man is not a festival.
 It’s a catalyst for creative culture in the world.